Sexual Abuse

 In turn, the penalties shall be imposed in their upper half if any of the following premises are met:

-• If the guilty party uses weapons or other dangerous objects, which could cause death or injury to the victim, with the objective of sexually abusing the victim.
+- If the guilty party uses weapons or other dangerous objects, which could cause death or injury, to sexually abuse the victim.

 Penalties for sexual abuse

 The Penal Code punishes with penalties of one to three years of imprisonment or a fine of eighteen to twenty-four months.
-Aggravating factors are also taken into account, as mentioned above, and the sentence can be increased from four to ten years of imprisonment.
+As mentioned above, aggravating factors are also considered, and the sentence can be increased from four to ten years of imprisonment.

-We are facing a sexual crime punished with a high prison sentence and in which, as expert criminal lawyers, with a long trajectory in the courts, we know that the immediate action of the lawyer is decisive for the good resolution of the case.
+We are facing a sexual crime punished with a high prison sentence and in which, as expert criminal lawyers, with a long trajectory in the courts, we know that the immediate action of the lawyer is decisive in the excellent resolution of the case.

 The judicial process of the crime of sexual abuse

-Explained by our lawyers specialized in Sexual Abuse in Barcelona.
+Explained by our lawyers, who specialize in Sexual Abuse in Barcelona.

 The judicial process of a crime of sexual abuse begins with a phase called instruction in which the corresponding territorial court of instruction is responsible for investigating and identifying the perpetrator or perpetrators to clarify the facts.

-Finally, if the judge decides that the facts are worthy of being judged, the case is transferred to the Criminal Court, to the Provincial Court or to the Jury Court that will be in charge of judging the facts.
+Finally, if the judge decides that the facts are worthy of judgment, the case is transferred to the Criminal Court, Provincial Court, or Jury Court, which will judge the facts.

 Sexual abuse of minors

-In this case, the crime carries penalties of between one and six years in prison.
-If the facts consist of carnal access by vaginal, anal or oral means, or introduction of bodily members or objects by any of these means, the penalty is two to six years imprisonment.
+In this case, the crime has penalties of one to six years in prison.
+Suppose the facts consist of carnal access by vaginal, anal, or oral means or introduction of bodily members or objects by any means.
+In that case, the penalty is two to six years imprisonment.

-If the crime of sexual abuse is committed against an individual under 16 years of age, it is punishable with a sentence of eight to twelve years.
-It is typified by article 183 of the Penal Code.
+If sexual abuse is committed against an individual under 16 years of age, it is punishable with a sentence of eight to twelve years.
+It is typified by Article 183 of the Penal Code.

 If you are or have been a victim of childhood sexual abuse or have been involved in it, contact our legal team, we offer legal advice and the experience and professionalism that your case needs.